scipy-conference/scipy_proceedings/papers/manuel_krebber/manuel_krebber.rst

 Conclusions
 -----------

-We have presented MatchPy, which is a pattern matching library for Python with support for sequence variables and associative/commutative functions.
+We have presented MatchPy, a pattern matching library for Python with support for sequence variables and associative/commutative functions.
 This library includes algorithms and data structures for both one-to-one and many-to-one matching.
-Because non-syntactic pattern matching is NP-hard, in the worst case the pattern matching takes exponential time.
+Because non-syntactic pattern matching is NP-hard, in the worst case the pattern matching times grows exponentially with the length of the pattern.
 Nonetheless, our experiments on real world examples indicate that many-to-one matching can give a significant speedup over one-to-one matching.
-However, the employed discrimination nets come with a one-time construction cost.
-This needs to be amortized before using them is faster than one-to-one matching.
+However, the employed discrimination nets come with a one-time construction cost which needs to be amortized to benefit from their speedup.
 In our experiments, the break even point for many-to-one matching was always reached well within the typical number of subjects for the respective application.
 Therefore, many-to-one matching is likely to result in a compelling speedup in practice.